 It perhaps goes without saying that any enterprise-wide initiative requires executive sponsorship.
-With luck, it’s an executive with influence and a budget that first champions the idea of building a culture of content in the organization.
-Otherwise, many companies have individuals or teams who become passionate about content and begin to make the case to C-level sponsors.
+With luck, your company has an executive with influence and a budget who champions the idea of building a culture of content in the organization.
+If not, look for individuals or teams who are passionate about content and can help you make the case to C-level sponsors.

 Depending on the size and type of the organization, it may be beneficial to have a single person, such as a Chief Content Officer, spearhead the enterprise’s overall content strategy.
 However, many companies find great success with a collaborative content leadership model.
 For example, InterContinental Hotels Group (IHG) spreads its content generation leadership and evangelism among three departments: a Digital Experience and Design Team, the Director of Digital Marketing, and an Enterprise Content Strategy Group.

 Some companies start their content initiatives by simply creating a whole bunch of content without a particular vision or strategy to shape it.
 Results will be hit-and-miss until the organization begins measuring results and developing a solid strategy in response.
 Ideally, a business should establish an overarching vision of its content, along with the core messaging that should shape both internal and external content development.
 A documented strategy will include who, what, when, where and why content is created, shared and consumed.

 To reach content marketing maturity, an organization needs to have an internal culture of content to support content generation and knowledge sharing.
-Software that enables easy multimedia content creation, cataloging and consumption is the ideal vehicle for fostering an internal culture of content.
+Software that enables easy multimedia content creation, cataloging, and consumption is the ideal vehicle for fostering an internal culture of content.
 If those who have subject-matter expertise within a company find it simple and rewarding to make their brains available to others in the enterprise without unduly disrupting their work time, everyone gains.

 The more employees, areas of expertise, and types of communication represented in an organization’s content library, the better the company’s content marketing success rate is likely to be.
 The more information and insights are able to bridge departments and business units, the more employees of all kinds are likely to be engaged and feel valued.
-The more employees are engaged and invested in the company’s success, the more likely it is that the company’s bottom line will reflect that success.
+And when employees are engaged and invested in the company’s success, the company’s bottom line is likely to reflect that success.

 By encouraging every employee to contribute content to an internal content repository, an organization can begin to identify those who hold the most interesting or valuable knowledge and those who are most effective at recording and sharing their expertise.
-The collective content repository is also fertile ground for interesting perspectives that can help feed the external content marketing “beast.”
+The collective content library is also fertile ground for interesting perspectives that can help feed the external content marketing “beast.”

-- Incentivize employee engagement.
-Rebecca Lieb advises organizations to show each department how participating in a culture of content directly impacts their job functions.
+Content marketing expert Rebecca Lieb advises organizations to show each department how participating in a culture of content directly impacts their job functions.
 By tying employees’ content contributions directly to positive outcomes, a company provides the very best incentive there is for more participation in content exchange.
 As Mike Stiles, Manager of Global Content Strategy for InterContinental Hotels Group, points out, employees usually aren’t obligated to consume the content the company provides them.
 His advice: “Ask yourself, ‘If I didn’t work here, would I read this?’”